henriquemoreiraa/online-game-store/README.md

 # 💳 Online Game Store

-Online Game Store is a games e-commerce.
+Online Game Store is a game e-commerce.
 Where you can by games and add them to your cart.

 ## How it works